 STL brings to you end-to-end digital solutions

-STL, an industry leading integrator of digital networks, has long been a proponent of harnessing technology to create a world with next generation connected experiences that transform everyday living.
-With intense focus on end-to-end network solutions development, STL develops solutions for global telecom companies, cloud companies, citizen networks and large enterprises for their fixed and wireless networks for current and future needs.
-Do check out our core capabilities in Optical Interconnect, Virtualised Access Solutions, Network Software and System Integration
+STL, an industry-leading integrator of digital networks, has long been a proponent of harnessing technology to create a world with next-generation connected experiences that transform everyday living.
+With an intense focus on end-to-end network solutions development, STL develops solutions for global telecom companies, cloud companies, citizen networks and large enterprises for their fixed and wireless networks for current and future needs.
+Do check out our core capabilities in Optical Interconnect, Virtualised Access Solutions, Network Software and System Integration.

 What is WiFi?

 Put simply, WiFi is a technology that uses radio waves to create a wireless network through which devices like mobile phones, computers, printers, etc., connect to the internet.
 A wireless router is needed to establish a WiFi hotspot that people in its vicinity may use to access internet services.
 You’re sure to have encountered such a WiFi hotspot in houses, offices, restaurants, etc.

 To get a little more technical, WiFi works by enabling a Wireless Local Area Network or WLAN that allows devices connected to it to exchange signals with the internet via a router.
 The frequencies of these signals are either 2.4 GHz or 5 GHz bandwidths.